-Taking vitamin B12 and folic acid supplements does not seem to cut the risk of developing dementia, say Dutch researchers
+Taking folic acid supplements and vitamins do not seem to cut the risk of developing dementia, say Dutch researchers

-Study leader Dr Rosalie Dhonukshe-Rutten, from Wageningen University in the Netherlands, said: “Since homocysteine levels can be lowered with folic acid and vitamin B12 supplements, the hope has been that taking these vitamins could also reduce the risk of memory loss and Alzheimer’s disease.
+Study leader Dr Rosalie Dhonukshe-Rutten, from Wageningen University in the Netherlands, allegedly reported on BBC: “Since homocysteine levels can be lowered with folic acid and vitamin B12 supplements, the hope has been that taking these vitamins could also reduce the risk of memory loss and Alzheimer’s disease.

 Dr Eric Karran, director of research at Alzheimer’s Research UK, said: “This large trial adds to previous evidence suggesting that while vitamin B supplements can lower homocysteine levels, this does not translate into improved memory and thinking in the general older population.”

 But he said the trial did not look at people who were already experiencing memory decline.
 Apparently, longer follow-up periods would be needed to see if vitamin B12 or folic acid could slow the severe memory decline associated with dementia.
 Dr Karran allegedly added: “Although this study casts doubt on the use of vitamin B or folic acid supplements to aid memory, a balanced diet is a good way to keep healthy at all ages.